 With over three million residents, Orange County is the third most populous county in California and the sixth most populous county in the nation.
 Orange County is one of the most densely populated areas in the country and is served by one of the nation's busiest transit systems.
-The Orange County Transportation Authority (OCTA) serves as the primary agency responsible for transportation planning in Orange County.
-OCTA manages a multimodal transportation system, overseeing a range of services including buses, Metrolink commuter rail, paratransit, and freeway improvements, as well as bicycle and pedestrian infrastructure, ensuring diverse mobility options for residents and visitors.
 In addition, Orange County provides highway and rail corridors that facilitate the increasing level of international trade entering the Southern California ports.

-The 20253-264 State Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA's) legislative, regulatory, and administrative activities in the coming legislative session.
+The 2023-24 State Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) legislative, regulatory, and administrative activities in the coming legislative session.
 The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the upcoming legislative session.
 The later sections present guiding policy statements for other major issue areas that may arise during the session.
 Positions on individual items not directly in this document will be brought to the OCTA Board of Directors for formal action.

-Key Policy Issues in 20253-264
+Key Policy Issues in 2023-24

-A number of significant transportation issues are expected to be discussed in the 20253-264 legislative session.
+A number of significant transportation issues are expected to be discussed in the 2023-24 legislative session.
 OCTA will focus its advocacy efforts on the following principles.

-- Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements and services in order to meet the mobility needs of Orange County; - b) Encourage policies and guidance that incentivize public transit ridership; (Moved to Section V) - b) Seek support for adaptation and resiliency efforts related to the environment for critical transportation infrastructure; - c) Seek funding and other administrative solutions, such as permit streamlining, to support adaptation and resiliency efforts throughout the rail corridor; - d) Seek support, funding, and streamlining to manage and address sea level rise, beach erosion, landslides, and other environmental impacts along the rail corridor; - e) Encourage State leadership, in conjunction with local collaboration, in developing long-term studies related to potential track relocation in the Los Angeles San Diego San Luis Obispo (LOSSAN) Rail eCorridor;
+- Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements and services in order to meet the mobility needs of Orange County; - b) Encourage policies and guidance that incentivize public transit ridership; - c) Seek support for adaptation and resiliency efforts related to throughout the coastal rail corridor to address the evolving and imminent impacts of the environment on for critical transportation infrastructure; - d) Seek funding and other administrative solutions, such as permit streamlining, to support adaptation and resiliency efforts throughout the rail corridor; - e) Seek support, funding, and streamlining to manage and address sea level rise, beach erosion, landslides, and other environmental impacts along the rail corridor; - f) Encourage State leadership, in conjunction with local collaboration, in developing long-term studies related to potential track relocation in the Los Angeles San Diego San Luis Obispo corridor; - Support efforts to maximize OCTA's share of transportation and transit funding, especially through distribution formulas and more equitable competitive funding processes;

-- Support efforts to maximize OCTA's share of transportation and transit funding, especially through distribution formulas and more equitable competitive funding processes; - Oppose linking, reprioritizing, or aligning local and state transportation funding with policies that could significantly hinder a local agency's ability to deliver transportation programs and projects; - h) Support efforts to maintain the promises self-help counties have made to taxpayers in the implementation of local sales tax measures and oppose mandating specific uses of future sales tax revenues; - i) Support workforce development and training policies that allow OCTA to hire and retain personnel ready to implement the next generation of mobility, including training the workforce for zero-emission vehicles; - j) Oppose policies that would circumvent existing transit operator funding eligibility requirements; - k) Support dedicated funding for transit operations, preferably through an ongoing formulaic approach; (Moved to Section II) - Support efforts to ensure local control is maintained in policy decisions made by local transportation agency boards in delivering, funding, and operating transportation programs and projects; - I) Inform the State's Transit Transformation Task Force, created pursuant to SB 125 (Chapter 54, Statutes of 2023), in order to seek improvements to the Transportation Development Act and make recommendations related to transit funding, cost drivers, strategies for workforce retention, and ridership; - m) Protect existing transit operations and capital funding while monitoring the implementation of the accountability provisions associated with the funding and inform clarifying legislation as needed; - n) Oppose policies that change existing formula funding structures to redistribute funds in a way that would inhibit a local agency from delivering critical transportation projects and programs-: - o) Seek to ensure OCTA's projects and programs related to the 2028 Olympic and Paralympic Games are eligible for any related funding assistance, incentives, and project delivery tools, and/or regulatory relief;
+- h) Oppose linking, reprioritizing, or aligning local and state transportation funding with policies that could significantly hinder a local agency's ability to deliver transportation programs and projects; - i) Support efforts to maintain the promises self-help counties have made to taxpayers in the implementation of local sales tax measures and oppose mandating specific uses of future sales tax revenues; - j) Support workforce development and training policies that allow OCTA to hire and retain personnel ready to implement the next generation of mobility; - k) Oppose policies that would circumvent existing transit operator funding eligibility requirements; - Support dedicated funding for transit operations, preferably through an ongoing formulaic approach; - m) Support efforts to ensure local control is maintained in policy decisions made by local transportation agency boards in delivering, funding, and operating transportation programs and projects; - n) Inform the State's Transit Transformation Task Force, created pursuant to SB 125 (Chapter 54, Statutes of 2023), in order to seek improvements to the Transportation Development Act and make recommendations related to transit funding, cost drivers, strategies for workforce retention, and ridership; - o) Protect existing transit operations and capital funding while monitoring the implementation of the accountability provisions associated with the funding provided for transit capital projects and operations and inform clarifying legislation as needed; - p) Oppose policies that change existing formula funding structures to redistribute funds in a way that would inhibit a local agency from delivering critical transportation projects and programs.